 Kudos to all who have been able to contribute to this great article and I hope Stephen is able to find the "rest of the story" some day soon.

-In reply to What is being considered a by JP
+In reply to by JP

 I've wanted to put a timeline together for a while now, but there were just too many unknowns.
 We are now starting to fill in some gaps and as such the following timeline is starting to take shape.